s-oravec/oradbpm-package/oradbpm_modules/readme.md

-placeholder for other OraDBPM Packages
+placeholder for other OraDBPM Packages, required as
+- development dependencies
+    - peer
+    - public
+- production dependencies
+    - peer
+    - public